 Best Ethnic Restaurants in San Antonio

 The husband and I love food.
 Especially ethnic food.
 We eat pretty much anything and love to try new cuisines.
-So one of our favorite past times is to find authentic, preferably family run ethnic restaurants in San Antonio that take our taste buds on a journey around the globe.
+So one of our favorite past times is to find authentic, preferably family-run ethnic restaurants in San Antonio that take our taste buds on a journey around the globe.
 It allows us to satisfy our wanderlust in between trips and lets us discover new things.
-I love going to ethnic restaurants in San Antonio, because I love their vibe and authenticity.
-Honesty, I am not a big fan of chain restaurants and avoid them like the plague.
+I love going to ethnic restaurants in San Antonio because I love their vibe and authenticity.
+Honestly, I am not a big fan of chain restaurants and avoid them like the plague.
+I’d rather support small family owned restaurants that give me a unique experience.
+Restaurants in San Antonio that take our taste buds on a journey around the globe.
+It allows us to satisfy our wanderlust in between trips and lets us discover new things.
+I love going to ethnic restaurants in San Antonio because I love their vibe and authenticity.
+Honestly, I am not a big fan of chain restaurants and avoid them like the plague.
 I’d rather support small family owned restaurants that give me a unique experience.

 My Favorite Ethnic Restaurants in San Antonio: